 - What is your significance level?
 We can assume that it is equal to 0.05.

-- You can now use the chi square tables to determine whether our data can be accepted as consistent with the initial distribution.
-For 3 degrees of freedom and significance level 0.05, the maximum admissible value of chi square is 7.815.
+- You can now use the chi-square tables to determine whether our data can be accepted as consistent with the initial distribution.
+For 3 degrees of freedom and significance level 0.05, chi-square's maximum permissible value is 7.815.
 As

-χ2 = 5.945, we are in the admissible range - the grading is not far off from the initial distribution.
+χ2 = 5.945, we are in the acceptable range - the grading is not far off from the initial distribution.